Full-Stack-ArielSemel/football-project-frontend/README.md

   - Comprehensive Testing: Robust component testing using React Testing Library to ensure reliability and maintainability.
   - Code Quality: ESLint is configured to enforce coding standards and maintain high code quality throughout the project.
   - Optimized Build Processes: Scripts for building, testing, and deploying the app are streamlined for efficient development and deployment.

-### Deployment
-This section has been moved here: [https://create-react-app.dev/docs/deployment/](https://create-react-app.dev/docs/deployment)

-### npm run build fails to minify
-This section has been moved here: [https://create-react-app.dev/docs/troubleshooting/#npm-run-build-fails-to-minify](https://create-react-app.dev/docs/troubleshooting/#npm-run-build-fails-to-minify)

-### Advanced Configuration
-This section has been moved here: [https://create-react-app.dev/docs/advanced-configuration/](https://create-react-app.dev/docs/advanced-configuration)

-### Learn More
-You can learn more in the [Create React App documentation](https://create-react-app.dev/docs/getting-started).
-To learn React, check out the [React documentation](https://react.dev).

 ### Uploading Images